 BOLD Scholars

-To date, UConn BOLD has involved six cohorts of undergraduate students in leadership development activities and individualized projects aimed at advancing issues of social good.
+To date, UConn BOLD has involved seven cohorts of undergraduate students in leadership development activities and individualized projects aimed at advancing issues of social good.
 Learn about each cohort and their projects by expanding the panels below.

 Cohort 6